1. Home

 Depth of discharge (DoD)

-A battery’s depth of discharge (DoD) is the maximum percentage of its capacity that can safely be used without the need to recharge.
-As draining a battery completely can damage it, DoD ratings are a good representation of a product’s true usable capacity.
-Like with other ratings, the higher the DoD percentage, the more of your battery storage you can actually use on a day-to-day basis.
+A battery’s depth of discharge (DoD) is the maximum percentage of its capacity that can be used without the need to recharge.

 Consider a 10 kWh capacity battery with a 90% depth of discharge rating.
-Here, you should be careful not to use more than 9 kWh (90% of 10 kWh) of solar electricity before recharging to avoid potential damage or shortening your battery’s lifespan.
+Here, you should use no more than 9 kWh (90% of 10 kWh) of the battery’s power before recharging.

 Round-trip efficiency

-While some energy will always be lost in the electricity storage and use cycle, several of today’s top solar batteries have round-trip operating efficiencies as high as 90% and more.
+While some energy will always be lost in the electricity storage and use cycle, several of today’s top solar batteries have round-trip operating efficiencies of 90% or higher.

 Lifespan and warranty

-For example, your battery may come with a 10-year, 5,000-cycle warranty at 70% capacity.
-In this instance, your battery should retain at least 70% of its original capacity so long as it is less than 10 years old and has not been cycled 5,000 times.
+For example of expected lifespan and warranty terms, a battery may come with a 10-year, 5,000-cycle warranty at 70% capacity.
+In this instance, the battery should retain at least 70% of its original capacity for up to 10 years or 5,000 charging cycles.

 See how much you can save by going solar with Palmetto